Do you know that prioritization is an art? It is an art that will lead you to success in whatever area that matters to you.

 By prioritization, I’m not talking so much about assigning tasks, but deciding which will take chronological priority in your day—figuring out which tasks you’ll do first, and which you’ll leave to last.

 There are two approaches to “prioritizing” the tasks in your to-do list that I see fairly often:

 Approach #1 Tackling the Biggest Tasks First and Getting Them out of the Way

-Approach number one involves tackling the biggest tasks first and getting them out of the way.
-The idea is that by tackling them first you deal with the pressure and anxiety that builds up and prevents you from getting anything done—whether we’re talking about big or small tasks.
-Leo Babauta is a proponent of this method.
+The idea is that by tackling them first, you deal with the pressure and anxiety that builds up and prevents you from getting anything done—whether we’re talking about big or small tasks.
+Leo Babauta is a proponent of this Big Rocks method.

 If you believe in getting your email read and responded to, making phone calls and getting Google Reader zeroed before you dive into the high-yield work, you’re a proponent of this method.
 I suppose you could say GTD encourages this sort of method, since the methodology advises followers to tackle tasks that can be completed within two minutes, right there and then.

 How to Figure out Your Approach for Prioritization

 My own approach is perhaps a mixture of the two.